It seems you are offline. Please check your connection and try again.

 A travel eSIM

-Most travel eSIMs give you data only, with no Spanish line to receive a text.
+Most travel eSIMs give you data only, with no Spanish number to receive a text.
 You pay for a plan and still cannot catch a verification code.

 When a burner or VoIP does make sense